alextebbitt/routes-front/README.md

 ## Challenges presented

 This was an incredibly difficult project, given that we did not know about React a few weeks ago.
-It has been a steep learning curve, but I am still motivated to continue learning and gettting better.
+It has been a steep learning curve.
+In little more than a week we have created a backend and frontend mobile first app.
+There has been many challenges along the way, but I am still motivated to continue learning and gettting better.

 ## Things we would have liked to have added

--
+- Back: Testing (jest)

--
+- Front: Testing (cypres?) (extra)

 -